nasa/cumulus/docs/workflows/input_output.md

 The Cumulus Message Adapter libraries are called by the tasks with a callback function containing the business logic of the task as a parameter.
 They first adapt the incoming message to a format more easily consumable by Cumulus tasks, then invoke the task, and then adapt the task response back to the Cumulus message protocol to be sent to the next task.

 A task's Lambda function can be configured to include a Cumulus Message Adapter library which constructs input/output messages and resolves task configurations.
+The CMA can then be included in one of three ways:

+#### Kes injection

-In the Lambda function configuration file lambdas.yml, a task Lambda function can be configured to use Cumulus Message Adapter, for example:
+In the Lambda function configuration file lambdas.yml, a task Lambda function can be configured to include the latest CMA via kes.
+Kes will download and include the latest CMA package in the lambda that's uploaded to AWS:

     DiscoverPdrs:
       handler: index.handler
       useMessageAdapter: true

+#### Lambda Layer

+In order to make use of this configuration, a lambda layer can be uploaded to your account.
+Due to platform restrictions, Core cannot currently support sharable public layers, however you can support deploying the appropriate version from [the release page](https://github.com/nasa/cumulus-message-adapter/releases) via the AWS [Layers Interface](https://console.aws.amazon.com/lambda/home?region=us-east-1#/layers), then including the CMA in the configured lambda layers:

+    DiscoverPdrs:
+      layers:
+        - arn:aws:lambda:us-east-1:{{AWS_ACCOUNT_ID}}:layer:Cumulus_Message_Adapter:{version number}

+In the future if you wish to update/change the CMA version you will need to update the deployed CMA, and update the layer configuration for the impacted lambdas as needed.

+***Please note***: all applicable rules apply re: lambda layers.
+Updating/removing a layer does not necessarily change a deployed lambda, to update the CMA you should deploy a new version and update the associated configuration.

+This method will be supported more fully once migration to Terraform Deployments has been completed.

+#### Manual Addition

+You can include the CMA package in the lambda code in the `cumulus-message-adapter` sub-directory, this will achieve a similar result to kes injection, but  will require manual updates to update the CMA code.

+### CMA Input/Output

 Input to the task application code is a json object with keys:
 * `input`: By default, the incoming payload is the payload output from the previous task, or it can be a portion of the payload as configured for the task in the corresponding `.yml` file in the `workflows` directory.